Parkersburg, West Virginia

 From the Census of 2000: Parkersburg had 16,100 Housing Units, a population of 33,099 people and a land area of 11.82 square miles [30.6 km²].
 This gives a density of 2.06 people per Housing Unit and 1,318 Housing Units per square mile [509 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Parkersburg and you need to be careful when comparing results between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Parkersburg and you need to be careful when comparing values between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Wood County ...